connernilsen/dotfiles/README.md

 This repository contains the set of dotfiles and configurations I would like shared between the computers and environments I commonly work in.

-> Note: the vim config is no longer maintained.
+> Note: the vim config is no longer maintained (but not the nvim config).
 Some plugins may not behave correctly or cause vim to crash.

 ## Setup